 - in severe cases loss of consciousness

 If anybody experiences any of these signs and symptoms themselves or witnesses anybody else experiencing them, medical attention should be sought immediately.
 TIA symptoms are temporary and should disappear within 24 hours.
 They may last from 2-15 minutes.
-People with TIA experience varying symptoms, depending on which part of the brain is affected.

 A TIA happens when the supply of oxygen to the brain is disrupted.